kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 == Description ==

 <a href="https://wp301redirects.com/?ref=wporg">301 Redirects</a> helps you manage and create 301, 302, 307 redirects for your WordPress site to **improve SEO and visitor experience**.
 With a user-friendly interface, 301 Redirects is easy to use.
-Perfect for new sites or repairing links after reorganizing your existing WordPress content, or when your site has content that expires and you wish to avoid sending visitors to a 404 page.
+Perfect for new sites or repairing links after reorganizing your existing WordPress content, or when your site has content that expires and you wish to avoid sending visitors to a 404 error page.
 Use the 404 error log to identify problematic links.

-301 Redirects GUI is located in WP Admin Dashboard - Settings - 301 Redirects
+301 Redirects GUI is located in WP Admin - Settings - 301 Redirects
+404 Error Log widget can be found in the WP Admin - Dashboard

 **Features**